Krishks369/Luganoes_devops/README.md

 ## Testing the Firewall

-The reference pictures below may not be clear, please feel free to click on it and see
+The reference pictures below may not be clear, please feel free to zoom in and see

 - Succesfull SSH into the trusted zone with the permitted IP